Get Shorty: Plot summary

 Bo is involved in a Mexican drug deal that falls through.
-He has left the payment in a locker at the Los Angeles airport but the Colombian sent to receive the money, Yayo, does not feel safe unlocking the locker with so many DEA agents staked out nearby.
+He has left the payment in a locker at the Los Angeles airport but the Colombian sent to receive the money, Yayo, does not feel safe unlocking the locker with so many DEA agents nearby.
 Bo later meets Yayo at the limo garage and after Yayo threatens to tell the DEA who Bo is, Bo shoots him.

 Bo soon offers the locker money to Harry as an investment and tells him to send Chili to get the money.
 Chili senses something wrong, signs out a nearby locker as a test and is taken for questioning by DEA agents.
 After the questioning, Chili seeks the interests of Michael Weir, a top-tier Hollywood actor to play the lead in "Mr. Lovejoy".

 Ray Barboni, after learning about Leo's money from his wife, comes to Los Angeles looking for the money Chili collected from Leo, only to find the key to the locker from the failed drug deal in one of Chili's pockets.
 Thinking Chili has stashed his cash in a locker, he goes to the airport and is busted by drug officials.

 In a final showdown with Bo, Chili is held at gunpoint by Catlett.
 One of Catlett's henchman, known as the Bear, arrives just in time to apprehend Catlett, and in the struggle for the gun, Catlett falls through the railing of his sun deck.
 As Chili recounts his story to Karen and Harry, it shares some comparisons with Mr. Lovejoy.

 Adaptations

-In 1995, a film adaptation was released.
-In 2016, Epix announced that a Get Shorty TV series was ordered.
+The novel served as the basis for a Get Shorty franchise.
+This included: the 1995 film adaptation; a sequel titled Be Cool was released 2005, which was based on the novel of the same name; and the Get Shorty TV series was released through Epix from August 2017 – November 2019.
 Ray Romano and Chris O'Dowd star in the series.
 The first season premiered on August 13, 2017.